vfontirroig/rf-lg/README.md

 # Introduction

 Lopsided galaxies are late-type galaxies that feature a non-axisymmetric disk.
 This asymmetry can significantly impact the dynamical structure and evolution of the host galaxy, causing enhanced star-forming regions, fueling the central active galactic nucleus, and redistributing matter, among others.
-Furthermore, several works have found differences in the structural properties of lopsided galaxies with respect to the ones of more symmetrical late-type galaxies, such as the central stellar mass density, gravitation cohesiveness, and star formation history.
+Furthermore, several works have found differences in the structural properties of lopsided galaxies with respect to the ones of more symmetrical late-type galaxies, such as the central stellar mass density, gravitation cohesiveness, and assembly time.

+Although these differences, the origin of this asymmetry is not quite well understood, as both galaxies in the field and in denser environments present lopsidedness.
+Different mechanisms have been proposed, such as asymmetric gas accretion, tidal encounters, satellite accretion, the response of the disk to the distorted dark matter halo, an off-centered disk, among others.

 In this project we aim to study lopsided galaxies using only their internal propierties, without any information about the environment they reside.
+To do so, we employ a random forest classifier, trained and tested using 10 internal parameters, or features, obtained from the Illustris TNG50 simulation.